spdawson/rails_markdown_templates/README.md

 </head>
 ```

+The call to `yield` the `:metadata_tags` content block will output HTML
-This will output HTML `<meta />` tags: one for each metadata item present in
+`<meta />` tags: one for each metadata item present in the original YAML
-the original YAML metadata block.
+metadata block.

+The call to `yield` the `:metadata_json` content block will output the
+metdata as JSON.
+This will typically be useful as a mechanism by which
+metadata may be made available to JavaScript.

 > There is a restriction, however: you cannot `yield` the metadata content
 > block from within the markdown template in which the metadata is defined.